flame-engine/flame/doc/tutorials/platformer/step_7.md

 ```

 As with the Main Menu, this is all standard Flutter widgets except for the call to remove the
-overlay and also the call to `gameRef.reset()` which we will create now.
+overlay and also the call to `game.reset()` which we will create now.

 Open `lib/ember_quest.dart` and add / update the following code: